joemcmahon/wetransfer-slurp/README.md

    a third party app might allow them to be compromised.
  - The better solution: turn on two-factor authentication for the account, and then set an application-specific password for wetransfer-slurp to use.
-This password is meant only to be used by wetransfer-slurp, and can be revoked by you at any time, making safer (if you think wetransfer-slurp has compromised its password, you can simply imvalidate that password without locking yourself out completely).
+This password is meant only to be used by wetransfer-slurp, and can be revoked by you at any time, making it safer (if you think wetransfer-slurp has compromised the password, you can simply imvalidate that password without locking yourself out completely).

 ## Running with Docker